watson-intu/self-docs/workshops/Workshop3-CreatingAnEmotionAgent/lab-docs/README.md

 In this workshop, you create an emotion agent.
 Agents make decisions about how Intu operates and responds.
 The emotion agent uses the Tone Analyzer service on Bluemix, which analyzes a person's tone and determines whether that tone is positive or negative.

-**Before you begin:** You must have a Mac or Windows laptop, and you must have completed Workshop 1: Say Hello!.
+**Before you begin:** You must have a Mac or Windows laptop, and you must have completed [Workshop 1 --  Saying Hello!](../../../workshops/Workshop1-SayingHello/lab-docs/README.md).
 You will notice that Intu and Self are used interchangeably.
 Self is the technical name for Intu.

 **Note for Windows users:** You will need to have [**Visual Studio  Community 2015**](https://www.microsoft.com/en-us/download/details.aspx?id=48146) installed.
 This will take some time to download.